jul-fls/Plex-Show-Subtitles-On-Rewind/README.md

 99% of the time you use the rewind button, it's probably because you didn't catch the dialog

+# Additional Features & Modes

+* **Play/Pause button Double & Triple Click hotkey actions**: Manually toggle subtitles, or toggle rewind monitoring overall
+   - Note: Because of how the Apple TV's Plex app works, these hotkeys can only be triggered if the media is paused first.
+This is not an issue on the mobile apps.
+* **Manually Only Mode**: The app will not automatically enable subtitles on rewind.
+Instead you can just use the double or triple click hotkeys
+* **Subtitles Always On Mode**: Automatically enable subtitles whenever you start watching anything.
+* **Remember Subtitles Per TV Show Mode**: It will remember when you manually enable subtitles while watching a particular show, and automatically enable subtitles whenever you start watching any other episodes of that show
+* **Always Show Subtitles For Specific Libraries**: In the settings enter a list of Library names, and any media within those libraries will have subtitles enabled upon playing.

 # Key Rewind-Detection Features

 * **Respects Manual Settings**: If you manually turned subtitles on *before* rewinding, they will stay on.